Free Things to Do in Lesotho

 Must-see spots that don't cost a penny.

-Maseru Central Market Free
+Maseru Craft Market on Kingsway Free

 Free Cultural Experiences